-The Department of Health, Nutrition, and Exercise Sciences offers undergraduate majors in Applied Nutrition, Athletic Training, Dietetics, Exercise Science, Health and Physical Education, Health Behavior Science, Nutritional Sciences, and Sport Management, most with Honors Degree options, as well as minors in Coaching Science, Nutrition, Figure Skating Coaching, and Strength and Conditioning.
+The Department of Health, Nutrition and Exercise Sciences offers undergraduate majors in Applied Nutrition, Athletic Training, Dietetics, Exercise Science, Health and Physical Education, Health Behavior Management, and Nutritional Sciences, all with Honors Degree options, as well as minors in Coaching Science, Nutrition, and Strength and Conditioning.
 The programs integrate background coursework in the natural and physical sciences, and, for some programs, courses in business, with the study of the major field.
 This broad spectrum of undergraduate programs prepares students for a variety of careers in the arenas of health care, education, recreation, and sport/fitness/nutrition management, as well as business, industry, and public, private, or government agencies.